sverx/PSGlib/src/README.md

 - no return values
 - destroys AF

+**PSGPlayLoops**: starts a tune and loop it a certain amount of times
+- *needs* the address of the PSG to start playing in HL
+- *needs* the desired loop count in A
+- no return values
+- destroys AF

 **PSGStop**: stops (pauses) the music (leaving the SFX on, if one is playing)
 - no required parameters
 - no return values